elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-difference-between-atomic-and-compound-propositions.md

 url: /learn/mathematics/questions/what-is-the-difference-between-atomic-and-compound-propositions
 score: -1.0
 related_article1:
-    id: 170249
+    id: 170236
-    title: Define bi-implication and explain its truth table.
+    title: >-
+        How does propositional logic connect to computing?
     subject: Mathematics
-    url: /learn/mathematics/questions/define-biimplication-and-explain-its-truth-table
+    url: /learn/mathematics/questions/how-does-propositional-logic-connect-to-computing
 related_article2:
-    id: 170250
+    id: 170253
-    title: Why are logical equivalencies important in propositional logic?
+    title: >-
+        What is a counter-example, and why is it important in logical reasoning?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-are-logical-equivalencies-important-in-propositional-logic
+    url: /learn/mathematics/questions/what-is-a-counterexample-and-why-is-it-important-in-logical-reasoning
 related_article3:
-    id: 170241
+    id: 170257
-    title: Explain the concept of truth value in propositional logic.
+    title: >-
+        What is the importance of planning and structure in constructing truth tables?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-truth-value-in-propositional-logic
+    url: /learn/mathematics/questions/what-is-the-importance-of-planning-and-structure-in-constructing-truth-tables
 related_article4:
-    id: 170257
+    id: 170247
-    title: What is the importance of planning and structure in constructing truth tables?
+    title: >-
+        Describe the exclusive-or operator and its application in propositions.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-importance-of-planning-and-structure-in-constructing-truth-tables
+    url: /learn/mathematics/questions/describe-the-exclusiveor-operator-and-its-application-in-propositions
 related_article5:
-    id: 170251
+    id: 170243
-    title: What is a tautology, and how can it be identified?
+    title: >-
+        What is the role of order of precedence in resolving logical operators?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-tautology-and-how-can-it-be-identified
+    url: /learn/mathematics/questions/what-is-the-role-of-order-of-precedence-in-resolving-logical-operators
 ---

 &nbsp;